Radio Observations of an Ordinary Outflow from the Tidal Disruption Event AT2019dsg: Modeling and Analysis

 \subsection{Modeling of the Radio Spectral Energy Distributions}

 The individual radio SEDs are shown in Figure~\ref{fig:sed}, where we have also included for completeness\footnote{We compared our VLA data to the e-MERLIN observations at 5.1 GHz, some of which overlap with our observations \citep{Cannizzaro2020}.
-In all cases, the e-MERLIN flux densities appear systematically higher than our own, consistent with the analysis in \citet{Cannizzaro2020} that compared their results to VLA data from \citet{Stein2020}.
-We conclude that there is a systematic offset in the data, and therefore do not incorporate the e-MERLIN data in our SEDs.} the data presented in \citet{Stein2020}.
+The September 7 e-MERLIN flux densities appear systematically higher than our own.
+After further investigation, we conclude that this is due to differences in the data processing technique.}, and therefore do not incorporate the e-MERLIN data in our SEDs. the data presented in \citet{Stein2020}.
 The SEDs are characteristic of self-absorbed synchrotron emission, with a well defined peak frequency ($\nu_p$) and flux density ($F_{\nu,p}$), and a spectral shape of $F_\nu\approx \nu^{5/2}$ below $\nu_p$.

 We fit the SEDs\footnote{For the SEDs at days 130 and 161 we exclude from the modeling the data at $1-3$ GHz that clearly deviate from the expected spectral shape (open points in Figure~\ref{fig:sed}).
 We attribute these fluctuations to interstellar scintillation (\S\ \ref{sec:scintillation}).} with the model developed by \citet{Granot2002} for synchrotron emission from gamma-ray burst (GRB) afterglows, specifically in the regime where $\nu_{m}\ll\nu_{a}$; this is relevant for non-relativistic sources as validated by the analysis below.
+We have chosen the stellar wind (k=2) solutions from \citet{Granot2002} as the closest approximation to the expected circumnuclear density profile surrounding the TDE SMBH.
 The model SED is given by:

-where $\beta_2 = 5/2$, $\beta_3 = (1-p)/2$, $s_4 = 3.63p - 1.60$, and $s_2 = 1.76 + 0.05p$.
+where $\beta_2 = 5/2$, $\beta_3 = (1-p)/2$, $s_4 = 3.63p - 1.60$, and $s_2 = 1.25 - 0.18p$.
 Here, $p$ is the electron energy distribution power law index --- $N(\gamma_e)\propto \gamma_e^{-p}$ for $\gamma_e\ge\gamma_m$ --- $\nu_m$ is the frequency corresponding to $\gamma_m$, $\nu_a$ is the synchrotron self-absorption frequency, and $F_\nu(\nu_m)$ is the flux normalization at $\nu=\nu_m$.

 We determine the best fit parameters using the Python Markov Chain Monte Carlo (MCMC) module \texttt{emcee} \citep{Foreman-Mackey2013}, assuming a Gaussian likelihood for the parameters $F_{\nu}(\nu_m)$ and $\nu_a$.
 Since $\nu_m\ll\nu_a$ we set its value below the range of our data ($\nu_m=0.1$ GHz).
 In an initial round of modeling, we first fit for $p$ as a free parameter in each epoch (with a uniform prior of $p=2-4$).
 We then exclude the epochs where the resulting uncertainty on $p$ is $\delta p\ge 0.2p$, which is due to the paucity of data at $\gtrsim \nu_a$ (e.g., SEDs at days 52, 55).
 We find no evidence for a time evolution in the value of $p$, with a weighted average of $p=2.7\pm 0.2$, which we adopt in our subsequent analysis.
 We also include a parameter that accounts for additional systematic uncertainty beyond the statistical uncertainty on the individual data points.
 The posterior distributions are sampled using 100 MCMC chains, which were run for 2,000 steps, discarding the first 1,000 steps to ensure the samples have sufficiently converged by examining the sampler distribution.